Sexual Narcissism(What You Need To Know Now)

 Vulnerable Narcissism

 On the other hand, vulnerable narcissism, also known as covert narcissism, presents quite differently.
 Covert narcissists are often introverted and may appear shy or modest.
-However, beneath the surface, they feel unappreciated, and envious, and have a deep sense of insecurity.
+However, beneath the surface, they feel unappreciated, envious, and have a deep sense of insecurity.

 They might be hypersensitive to criticism and constantly worry about how others perceive them.
 While they may not openly boast, they still harbor fantasies of greatness and believe they’re entitled to special treatment.